Tags: PowerShell, SQL Server Integration Services

 - Test the connectivity to the source and target databases using Oracle SQL Developer and SQL Server Management Studio.

-- For the migration validation phase, review the migration logs to ensure that no errors occurred during the migration process.
+- For the migration validation phase, we review the migration logs to ensure that no errors occurred during the migration process.
 Then compare the table row counts for all migrated tables between the source and target databases.
 The customer then verified that key query results sets in the migrated database return the right data.
 They did his by executing queries using Oracle SQL Developer and SQL Server Management Studio.
 That way they can compare the results from source and target data sources.

 Additionally, we prepared detailed instructions with reference screenshots to cover the most common migration errors.
 Using our instructions, the customer could easily handle SSIS packages execution errors and recover in case of possible database corruption.